 - Increased confidentiality and privacy

 Addiction Campuses can offer effective, compassionate treatment in several states across the United States, and we can help people find the care they need – wherever they are located.
-For more information about addiction treatment in Nevada or anywhere else in the nation, contact Addiction Campuses today.

 - Substance Abuse and Mental Health Services Administration—Substance Use and Mental Disorders in the Las Vegas-Paradise MSA